-A pulled elbow (also known as nursemaid’s elbow) is a common, painful injury generally among children under four years old but occasionally older.
-It occurs when the elbow becomes dislocated or slips out of its joint.
-This happens because the child's elbow joint is loose enough to separate slightly when her arm is pulled to full length (while being lifted, yanked, or swung by the hand or wrist, or if she falls on her outstretched arm).
+Nursmaid's elbow occurs when the tissue of the outer part of the elbow slips between the bones of the joint.
+This happens because the child's elbow joint is loose enough to separate slightly when their arm is pulled to full length (while being lifted, yanked, or swung by the hand or wrist, or if they fall on their outstretched arm).
 The nearby tissue slides into the space created by the stretching and becomes trapped after the joint returns to its normal position.

-A nursemaid's elbow injury usually doesn't cause swelling, but the child will complain that the elbow hurts, or cry when her arm is moved.
-A child will typically hold her arm close to the side, with the elbow slightly bent and the palm turned toward the body.
+A nursemaid's elbow injury usually doesn't cause swelling, but the child will complain that the elbow hurts, or cry when their arm is moved.
+A child will typically hold his arm close to the side, with the elbow slightly bent and the palm turned toward the body.
 If someone tries to straighten the elbow or turn the palm upward, the child will resist because of the pain.

-This injury should be treated by a pediatrician or other trained health care provider.
+This injury should be treated by a pediatrician or other trained healthcare provider.
 Since elbow pain can also be due to a fracture, your pediatrician may need to consider this before the elbow is "reduced" or put back into place.

 Your doctor will check the injured area for swelling and tenderness and any limitation of motion.
 If an injury other than nursemaid's elbow is suspected, X-rays may be taken.
 If no fracture is noted, the doctor will move and twist and flex the arm gently to release the trapped tissue and allow the elbow to return to its normal position.